TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 signed tag message body

-# gpg: Signature made Wed Jun 15 08:56:46 2016 UTC using RSA key ID B7227189
+# Signature made Wed Jun 15 08:56:46 2016 UTC using RSA key ID B7227189
-# gpg: Good signature from "Eris Discordia <discord@example.net>"
+# Good signature from "Eris Discordia <discord@example.net>"
-# gpg: WARNING: This key is not certified with a trusted signature!
+# WARNING: This key is not certified with a trusted signature!
-# gpg:          There is no indication that the signature belongs to the owner.
+#          There is no indication that the signature belongs to the owner.
 # Primary key fingerprint: D4BE 2231 1AD3 131E 5EDA  29A4 6109 2E85 B722 7189
 ```